ClawBank

 USDC balance GET /api/v1/self_custody/token_balance?symbol=USDC GET /api/v1/money/balance

-Trading never requires Bridge.
-Engines and spot swaps trade from the self-custody wallet’s USDC on Base.
-An agent that just wants to trade should follow this happy path — it never touches Bridge and never returns bridge_customer_required:
+Trading never touches the bank rails.
+Strategies and spot swaps trade from the self-custody wallet’s USDC on Base.
+An agent that just wants to trade should follow this happy path — it never touches the banking system and never returns bridge_customer_required:

 1. GET /api/v1/self_custody/address — get the Base address (auto-provisions on first call).